 - Memory and concentration impairment

-That's why it's so important to learn healthy ways to cope with the stressors in your life.
+That's why it's so important to learn healthy ways to cope with your life stressors.

 Your reaction to a potentially stressful event is different from anyone else's.
-How you react to stressors in your life is affected by such factors as:
+How you react to your life stressors is affected by such factors as:

 - Genetics.
-The genes that control the stress response keep most people on a fairly even keel, only occasionally priming the body for fight or flight.
+The genes that control the stress response keep most people on a fairly steady emotional level, only occasionally priming the body for fight or flight.
 Overactive or underactive stress responses may stem from slight differences in these genes.

 - Life experiences.
 Strong stress reactions sometimes can be traced to traumatic events.
 People who were neglected or abused as children tend to be particularly vulnerable to stress.
 The same is true of people who have experienced violent crime, airplane crash survivors, military personnel, police officers and firefighters.

-You may have some friends who seem laid-back about almost everything and others who react strongly at the slightest stress.
-Most reactions to life stressors fall somewhere between those extremes.
+You may have some friends who seem relaxed about almost everything and others who react strongly to the slightest stress.
+Most people react to life stressors somewhere between those extremes.

-Stressful events are a fact of life.
+Stressful events are facts of life.
 And you may not be able to change your current situation.
 But you can take steps to manage the impact these events have on you.